byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 ### Get the options

-An option or options can be of any form and be in any place.
+The [options](docs/basic/options.md) can be of any form and be in any place.

 Typically we can write the options in the comments of the code which obviously will depend of the language.